giz-t-hub/2024/README.md

 ### October <a name="Octover"></a>

+- <b> Promoting Behaviour Change towards Walking & Cycling </b> ITDP India, October 2024: https://itdp.in/wp-content/uploads/2024/10/Behaviour-Change-report-.pdf  - *In recent years, India has seen several behaviors change campaigns at both city and national levels, all aimed at encouraging walking and cycling.
+These initiatives emerged alongside the development of crucial infrastructure, highlighting that while building infrastructure is vital, motivating people to use it is equally important.
+This new report called, ‘Promoting Behaviour Change towards Walking & Cycling’, offers a comprehensive look at these campaigns.*
 - <b> Guide to Mobility for Livable Pacific Cities </b> World Bank, October 2024 - *This guide is intended to serve as a guidebook to a car-lite urban development pathway for the Pacific.
 Part I is primarily written for top government decision-makers and representatives of civil society and development organizations who are tasked with defining strategies for the future development of Pacific cities.
 Part II is written for working-level technical practitioners who seek to understand and implement strategies developed under Part I.*
   - Part I - Priority Actions for a Car-Lite Future (English): https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099100824025018812/p18048915d586f0a41862f1c8e39cca4144
   - Part Il - Practitioners' Handbook to Implement the Priority Actions (English): https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099100824025021087/p1804891a07a2e0de1856717fb97f7de614